 - If the age of the man is more than 45, the chances of the occurrence of autism, mental health problems, and learning disabilities in the child are much higher.

 - At the age of 25, the average time for conceiving is only 4.5 months.
 After the age of 40, this figure increases to 2 years.

-- For couples who have opted for IVF have 5 times less chance of conceiving if the male partner is above the age of 45.
+- Couples who have opted for IVF have five times less chances of conceiving if the male partner is above the age of 45.

 - For female partners, the risk of a miscarriage is twice as high with partners who are above the age of 45 than with male partners who are 25 years old.

 - Men above the age of 45 who become fathers have children who have been more than 5 times at risk of falling in the autism spectrum.